Publish Novellas 20 February 2022

 When the blood alcohol content (BAC) reaches 0.12, vomiting is a common defense against poisoning.
 After 10 drinks, your BAC will reach 0.2.
 By this stage, most people blackout and have little or no recollection of what happened.

-“Okay, I will do that when he comes back home,” says Pam.
+“Okay, I’ll do that when he comes back home,” says Pam.

 “I will see what I can do.
 Marcus is receiving disability checks.
 I don’t get paid for the days I take off to monitor and drive him around.”